Eddie Howe keen to clear air at Newcastle after Allan Saint-Maximin comments - NewsBreak

 The move comes after Saint-Maximin sought out his head coach to offer an explanation of remarks carried by French magazine So Foot in which he appeared to suggest his assists statistics would look significantly better with more potent finishers in the team.

-Asked about the mercurial Frenchman’s comments and the potential impact on squad unity, Howe said: “I think it’s just come across in the wrong way.
+Asked about the mercurial Frenchman’s comments and the potential impact on squad unity, head coach Howe said: “I think it’s just come across in the wrong way.

 “You’d probably have to ask Allan what he meant by it, but it definitely wasn’t meant, I don’t think, as a criticism towards his team-mates.
 I think it was more based around him rather than his team-mates.